+The CBA Board is ultimately responsible for the sound and prudent management of liquidity risk across the Group.
 The Group's liquidity and funding policies, structured under a formal Group Liquidity and Funding Risk Management Framework, are approved by the Board and agreed with APRA.
-The Group has an Asset and Liability Committee (ALCO) the charter of which includes reviewing the management of assets and liabilities, reviewing liquidity and funding policies and strategies, as well as regularly monitoring compliance with those policies across the Group.
+The Group has an Asset and Liability Committee (ALCO), the charter of which includes reviewing the management of assets and liabilities, reviewing liquidity and funding policies and strategies, as well as regularly monitoring compliance with those policies across the Group.
 Group Treasury manages the Group's liquidity and funding positions in accordance with the Group's liquidity policies and has ultimate authority to execute liquidity decisions should the Group Contingent Funding Plan be activated.
 Group Risk Management provides oversight of the Group's liquidity and funding risks, compliance with Group policies and manages the Group's relationship with prudential regulators.

 Subsidiaries within the Colonial Group apply their own liquidity and funding strategies to address their specific needs.
 The Group's New Zealand banking subsidiary, ASB Bank, manages its own domestic liquidity and funding needs in accordance with its own liquidity policies and the policies of the Group.
 ASB's liquidity policy is also overseen by the Reserve Bank of New Zealand.
-The Group also has a relatively small banking subsidiary in Indonesia that manages its own liquidity and funding on a similar basis.
-The CBA Board is ultimately responsible for the sound and prudent management of liquidity risk across the Group.